Hadrontherapy

 The beam that hits the tumour cells is a "brush" which acts with an accuracy of 200 micrometres (two tenths of a millimetre).
 This precision is possible thanks to:

-In this way, the tumour is hit section by section: the passage from one section to a deeper one, is obtained by increasing the energy of the beam.
+In this way, the tumour is hit section by section: the passage from one section to another (deeper) one, is obtained by increasing the energy of the beam.

 The entire irradiation lasts a few minutes and the number of sessions varies according to the pathology.
-They are needed for protons on average 35 sessions and for carbon ions on average 16 sessions.
+For protons on average 35 sessions and for carbon ions on average 16 sessions are needed.